Growing data and analytic teams building out robust insight services

 This requires 3 MWS Basic Reporting data pipelines.

 You are in the early phases of building unified reporting.
-You need basic order data for three Amazon Seller Central accounts in NA, CA, and MX.
+You need basic order data for three Amazon Seller Central accounts in US, CA, and MX.
 You also need to collect data from 2 Amazon Advertising and 2 Facebook Ads accounts.

 You are an agency looking to drive automation and scale.
 You manage 20 global Amazon Seller Central accounts for your clients.
 You need complete operational data for each account, including returns, fulfillmnet, orders, FBA and many others.
 You also need Amazon Advertising data for 20 accounts and 5 Facebook Advertising accounts.